Back arrow

 Every body is different—and so are abortion experiences.
 Some people bleed a lot, some less.
 Some pass visible tissue, others don’t notice.
 The most important thing is to listen to your body and reach out if anything feels off.

 You don’t have to go through this alone.
 If you’re ever unsure about what’s happening or need support, reach out to your care team.
-Our expert providers offer judgment-free support every step of the way.
+Hey Jane's licensed clinicians offer judgment-free support every step of the way: before, during, and after treatment.

 Written by